 Georgy, E.E., 2011.
 Met or matched expectations: what accounts for a successful back pain consultation in primary care.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: